AdBusterOfficial/Adbuster--WinApp/README.md

 and makes human‑like volume control decisions.
 This diagram represents CEPA’s internal logic only.

-**CEPA focuses on contextual interpretation of loudness behavior, not raw classification, which makes the system robust to natural volume fluctuations.**
+**CEPA interprets loudness behavior in context, rather than reacting to raw classification signals — making the system stable, human‑like, and resistant to natural volume fluctuations.**

 ```
 ┌────────────────────────────────────────────┐